Panzer Lehr Division: The Netherlands to Ruhr Pocket

 After the failure of the Ardennes offensive, Panzer Lehr was refitted once again, though not to anywhere near the lavish standard of its earlier incarnations.
 Many of the veterans were dead, and the Panzer Lehr of early 1945 bore little resemblance to that of June 1944.

 The division was moved north, into the Rhineland, where it was engaged fighting Bernard Montgomery's Anglo-Canadian 21st Army Group again during Operation Veritable, serving under the First Parachute Army.
-The Panzer Lehr saw very heavy fighting, and again sustained heavy losses.
+Panzer Lehr saw very heavy fighting, and again sustained heavy losses.
 By 15 March, Panzer Lehr had only 6 Panzer IVs, 29 Panthers and 14 Jagdpanzer IVs available.
 When the U.S. 9th Armored Division captured the Ludendorff Bridge at Remagen, Panzer Lehr was sent to crush the bridgehead.
 The attack was unsuccessful.
 The Allies' ground and air superiority inflicted heavy casualties on the division.
 By then, it was reduced to just 300 men and 15 tanks.
 Engaged in a fighting retreat across northwestern Germany, the division was trapped in the Ruhr Pocket and the remnants of the once powerful division were taken prisoner by the US 99th Infantry Division on 15 April.